-Also in 2003, Lance developed an itinerary for a 2 week photo tour to the Isle of Skye and Orkney, and has leads groups of photographers on annual trips to Scotland’s islands.
-His tours are open to photographers of all levels, and provide one on one instruction in the field for both film and digital photographers.
-These small group tours are always planned around a full moon, and the groups photograph at night as much as during the day.
-He occasionally offer tours to the west of Ireland, and other international destinations which also feature both day and night photography.
+The Night Skye website is named for my son Skye, who is named for the Isle of Skye in western Scotland.
+I fell in love with the Isle of Skye on my first brief visit there in 1995, and have returned many times since.
+In 2003, I developed an itinerary for a 10 day photo tour to the Isle of Skye and Orkney, and have led groups of photographers on annual trips to Scotland ever since.
+My tours are open to photographers of all levels, and provide one on one instruction in the field for both film and digital photographers.
+These small group tours are often planned around a full moon, and we always photograph at night as much as during the day.
+I also offer tours to Iceland, Cuba, and Ireland, and lead photo workshops in various locations around the United States.

 In 1989, I moved from Baltimore to San Francisco to study night photography with Steve Harper at the Academy of Art University, where I found my calling.
 Ever since then, most of my photographs have been made at night.
 Nocturnal by nature, I have always felt most alive after dark.
 Night photography is compelling for many reasons, but for me it is mostly that I feel more connected to the world at night.
 My romantic nature identifies with the quiet, the solitude, and the mystery long associated with the night, as portrayed in throughout centuries by artists like Bosch, Breughel, Rembrandt, Chopin, Brassai, and the great Michael Kenna.